 Mulch delivery coordinators – Receive calls from clients and schedule delivery, schedule drivers, track payments.

-Recruitment coordinator – Coordinate efforts to interest young boys in Troop 39.
+Recruitment coordinator – Coordinate efforts to interest youth in Troop 39.

-“Meet and Greet” parents – Meet boys and parents who visit meetings, provide information about Troop 39.
+“Meet and Greet” parents – Meet youth and parents who visit meetings, provide information about Troop 39.

 Webmaster – Contribute to the development and maintenance of troop website